-Note: Administration will exercise discretion when determining consequences and may assign a more or less severe consequence than outlined in the guidelines below.
+Note: Administration will exercise discretion when determining consequences and may assign a more or less severe consequence than outlined in the Student Rights and Responsibilities Handbook.
+For a complete listing of infractions and consequences, please refer to the Student Rights and Responsibilities Handbook, which is located on the district and school's website.
 An in-school suspension is an administrative option as a possible disciplinary action in lieu of out of school suspension.